Getting Started in Farming: On the Home Farm

 A partnership permits the combining of assets, sharing of the management responsibilities, and the sharing of both profits and losses of the business.
 A partnership tends to facilitate the gradual transfer of both management control and ownership among the generations.
 As younger farmers build equity, their contribution to the business increases both in total dollars and percentage compared to the older farmer.
 As older generations reach the stage in their farming career where they wish to start phasing out of the business, more management and ownership can be conveniently transferred to the younger generation.

 When establishing a partnership, corporation, or even a landlord-tenant arrangement, the problem of inventory and the estimation of fair value of individual contributions becomes of utmost importance.
 Partners should list and value the capital, labor, and management each one contributes to the partnership.
-Even though the partnership may pay a salary to each for labor contributed, business profits should be ultimately shared on the basis of contribution.
+Even though the partnership may pay a salary to each for labor contributed, business profits should ultimately be shared on the basis of contribution.

 The formation of a partnership, while providing a means of transferring management and ownership, places great importance on record keeping and written agreements.
 This is true, not only for income sharing and income tax reasons (while a partnership pays no income tax, an information tax return must be filed), but also for reasons associated with possible dissolution and/or death of one of the partners.
 A severe financial burden can be placed on the remaining partner if, at the death of either party, no records are available to determine ownership of property or no plans have been agreed upon as to the disposition of the business.
 The partnership can be set up to provide for continuation after the older generation’s retirement or after the death of a partner.
 These arrangements should be set forth in the written partnership agreement.